WildernessLabs/docfx/guides/Release_Notes/Beta2/index.md

 One of the big things we’ve been working on is a major rewrite of how IO is handled between the underlying OS and Mono (the managed runtime) where we’ve been able to simplify a lot of the underpinning there and make it much more efficient.

 Along the way, we’ve also done a lot of thinking and reworking of the API.
 Specifically, we’ve added two new features.
 The first, is that the IO Devices are self describing with a mapping of `Device` > `Pins` > `Channels`.
-For instance, the following Meadow code enumerates all the pins and what type of IO is possible for each pin:
+For instance, the following [Meadow sample code](https://github.com/WildernessLabs/Meadow_Samples/tree/master/Source/MeadowSamples/GpioInterrogation) enumerates all the pins and what type of IO is possible for each pin:

 ```csharp
 foreach(var pin in Device.Pins.AllPins) {